hackupc/old-rules-page/Rules.md

 # Hackathon Rules

-These are standard competition rules used at MLH Member Hackathons.
-Not all MLH Member Hackathons will use these rules as organizers can choose to use these or their own rules.
-Organizers can use these rules exactly or fork them and edit them to suit their needs.
-If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/MLH/hackathon-rules/issues).
+These are HackUPC Fall 2016 competition rules.
+They are an a a customized version of the standard competition rules used at MLH Member Hackathons.
+If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/hackupc/hackupc-rules/issues).

 ## The spirit of the competition